minetest-mods/digtron/README.txt

 Inventory modules have the same capacity as a chest.
 They're used both for storing the products of the digger heads and as the source of materials used by the builder heads.
 A digging machine whose builder heads are laying down cobble can automatically self-replenish in this way, but note that an inventory module is still required as buffer space even if the digger heads produced everything needed by the builder heads in a given cycle.

 Inventory modules are not required for a digging-only machine.
-If there's not enough storage space to hold the materials produced by the digging heads, the excess material will be ejected out the back of the control node.
+If there's not enough storage space to hold the materials produced by the digging heads the excess material will be ejected out the back of the control node.
 They're handy for accumulating ores and other building materials, though.

 Digging machines can have multiple inventory modules added to expand their capacity.

 Structural Module
 -----------------

+These nodes allow otherwise-disconnected sections of digtron nodes to be linked together.
+They are not usually necessary for simple diggers but more elaborate builder arrays might have builder nodes that can't be placed directly adjacent to other digtron nodes and these nodes can serve to keep them connected to the controller.

+They may also be used for providing additional traction if your digtron array is very tall compared to the terrain surface that it's touching.

-These nodes allow otherwise-disconnected sections of builder machines to be linked together.
-You can also use them to build a platform to stand on as you ride your mighty mechanical leviathan through the landscape.
+You can also use them decoratively, or to build a platform to stand on as you ride your mighty mechanical leviathan through the landscape.

 Digtron Lamp
 ------------